 You can also use special options to start Qt Creator from the command line and use it mainly from the keyboard.

 - Supported Platforms

-You can install and run Qt Creator on several operating systems to create applications for multiple desktop, embedded, and mobile device platforms.
+You can install and run Qt Creator on several operating systems to create applications for multiple desktop and device platforms.

 Qt Creator is integrated with cross-platform systems for build automation: qmake, Qbs, CMake, and Autotools.
 In addition, you can import generic projects that do not use those systems, and specify that Qt Creator ignores your build system.

 - Using Command Line Options

 You can start Qt Creator and specify some options for running it from the command line.

 Qt Creator provides various keyboard shortcuts to speed up your development process.
 You can change the keyboard shortcuts, as well as import and export keyboard shortcut mapping schemes.